-A puffy, golden brown baked German pancake served with a homemade buttermilk syrup.
-Breakfast perfection.
+A puffy, golden brown, baked German pancake served with homemade buttermilk syrup.
+Breakfast perfection!

 I love to cook meals with exotic spices and international flavors, but sometimes a simple dish really hits the spot.
 My family has been making this particular recipe for German pancakes with buttermilk syrup for more than twenty years – it’s a family classic.
-The recipe is probably our second favorite breakfast next to regular pancakes (see Sunday Morning Blueberry Pancakes).
-My older sister made the recipe first, then we kept requesting that she make it again and again.
-When my family visited over Easter this year German pancakes was the first thing on the weekend menu.
-With my husband out of town for work this weekend, my younger sister stayed over at my house and requested German pancakes for breakfast – I was happy to oblige.
+The recipe is probably our second favorite breakfast next to regular pancakes (see Pancakes with Blueberry Sauce).

 A German pancake, also known as a Dutch Baby, is basically a cross between a pancake, a crepe, and a popover.
 The pancake recipe is so easy – just preheat the oven, mix the ingredients in a blender, pour into a pan, and bake until puffed and golden brown.
 The buttermilk syrup comes together on the stovetop while the pancake is baking.

 How to Make This German Pancake with Buttermilk Sauce

 Start by preheating the oven to 400 degress Farenheit.
 Put some butter in a 9″ x 13″ pan and place in the oven while it’s preheating.